 Row 1: Fhdc 86.
 Join with sl st.

 Rows 2-6: Ch1.
 Hdc in the third loop in every st around.
 Sl st into the top of the first hdc, skipping over the ch1, to join. <86>.
 See seamless method tutorial by My Hobby is Crochet for other ways to join.

 Row 7: Ch1.
 1sc in the third loop of every st around.
 Sl st into the top of the first sc, skipping over the ch1, to join. <86>

 • Fasten off and weave in all ends.

 • Give the infinity scarf a little tug to loosen up the sts a bit.

-Lorene Eppolite is the designer behind Cre8tion Crochet and has been designing since October 2012.
-She loves to create fun and easy crochet accessories and garments and strives to make her designs to be achievable for any skill level.
+Lorene Eppolite is the designer behind Cre8tion Crochet- Where Beautiful is Easy.
+She has been designing since October 2012.
+She loves to create fun and easy crochet accessories and garments.
+Lorene strives to make her designs to be achievable for any skill level.
 Just because it is easy, doesn’t mean it can’t be beautiful.
-Lorene was named one of the Top Ten Designers by The Yarn Box in 2012, by AllFreeCrochet in 2013 and two of her patterns appeared in the Top 100 of 2014 for AFC where she was named a Top Blogger.
-Lorene has many patterns published by Red Heart Yarns.
-She was also nominated for four categories in the last round of The Crochet Awards.
-You can follow Lorene on Facebook or sign up for the Cre8tion Crochet Newsletter.
+Lorene was named one of the Top Ten Designers by The Yarn Box in 2012 and by AllFreeCrochet in 2013-2018.
+Most recently Lorene has become the Creative Director for Furls Crochet.